scionproto/scion/doc/BeaconExtensions.md

 ### Wire Format Overall

-The following chart illustrates the overall format of the extension:
+For the purpose of embedding static information in the SCION beacons, the extension field in the AS Entry of the PCB will be used.
+Every extension field starts with its type, encoded in 1 byte.
+After that comes the payload, i.e. the actual contents of the extension.
+In order to keep things simple while at the same time retaining as much versatility as possible, we will introduce the new extension-type "Static Property".
+Inside the payload of a Static Property extension a special "subtype" field will be used, which denotes which property in particular is encoded in the rest of the payload.
+The following chart illustrates the overall format of the
+extension:

 `Type` | `Latency` | `GeoInfo` | `LT` | `MBW` | `NIH` | `Note` | `ME` |
 -------|-----------|-----------|------|-------|-------|--------|------|